- Curing the Winter Flying Blues!

-The massive influx of micro-size electric rc airplanes, helicopters and drones in recent years has given rise to indoor flying meets being held more often and in a wider variety of venues than ever before.
+The massive influx of micro-size electric rc airplanes, helicopters and drones over the years has given rise to indoor flying meetings being held more often and in a wider variety of venues than ever before.

 My personal love of flying model planes involved many indoor flying meets when I was younger, but never radio control at that time.
 In fact, indoor rc airplanes just weren't around and the aircraft being built and flown were mainly rubber or CO2 powered free flight ones.

-Such planes are still popular and have their dedicated aeromodelling followers, but these days micro electric Ready To Fly rc aircraft have become so widely available that indoor flying has become more radio control oriented than free flight.
+Such planes are still popular and have their dedicated aeromodelling followers, but these days micro electric Ready To Fly radio control aircraft have become so widely available that indoor flying has become more rc oriented than free flight.

 Planes like the ParkZone Night Vapor and Ember 2 really kicked off the trend, and these two slow-flying examples are perfect RTFs for flying around the limited airspace of school halls, gymnasiums, aircraft hangers and other similar spaces where regular indoor flying meets are held.